jonathanrbelanger-lang/plse_v2/README.md

 ### Installation

-1. Clone this repository to your local machine.
+1. Clone this repository.
 2. Navigate to the root directory (`plse_v2/`).
-3. Install the project and its dependencies using `pip`.
-This command reads the `pyproject.toml` file and handles everything for you.
+3. Create and activate a virtual environment (recommended):
     ```bash
+    python3 -m venv .venv
+    source .venv/bin/activate
+    ```
+4. Install the project and all its dependencies from `pyproject.toml`:
+    ```bash
     pip install .
     ```

 ## Usage

-The primary entry point for generating a dataset is the `main.py` script.
+The primary entry point is the `main.py` script.

-1.  **Configure the run**: Open `main.py` and adjust the configuration variables at the top of the `main()` function:
+1.  **Configure the run**: Open `main.py` and adjust the configuration variables inside the `main()` function.
-    *   `PATTERNS_DIR`: The directory where your patterns are located (default: `"patterns"`).
-    *   `OUTPUT_FILE`: The name of the dataset file to be created (default: `"training_dataset.jsonl"`).
-    *   `NUM_EXAMPLES_TO_GENERATE`: The target number of valid code samples for your dataset.
-    *   `USE_PYLINT_VALIDATOR`: Set to `True` for the highest quality output, but be aware it will significantly slow down generation speed.
-Defaults to `False`.

 2.  **Run the generator**: Execute the script from your terminal.
     ```bash
-    python main.py
+    python3 main.py
     ```

-The script will initialize the system, load all patterns, and begin the generate-validate-format loop.
-Progress will be printed to the console, and the final dataset will be saved to the specified output file in JSON Lines format.

-## How to Extend PLSE (Adding New Patterns)

-The new architecture makes adding new patterns incredibly simple.

-1.  **Create a New YAML File**: In the `patterns/` directory, create a new file (e.g., `my_new_pattern.yaml`).

-2.  **Define Your Pattern**: Follow the structure of the `CombinatorialPattern` dataclass.
-A minimal template is provided below:

-    ```yaml
-    # patterns/my_new_pattern.yaml

-    name: "unique_pattern_name"
-    category: "OOP" # Must be a valid category from PatternCategory Enum
-    complexity: 2
-    requires:
-      - "math"     # List any libraries that need to be imported

-    template: |
-      # Your multi-line Python code template goes here.
-      # Use {placeholders} for parts you want to vary.
-      import math

-      def {func_name}(radius):
-          """{description}"""
-          return {factor} * math.pi * radius**2

-    binding_pools:
-      # Define the lists of possible values for each placeholder.
-      func_name:
-        - "calculate_area"
-        - "compute_circle_area"

-      description:
-        - "Calculates the area of a circle."
-        - "Computes the area of a circle given its radius."

-      factor:
-        - "1.0" # A valid circle area
-        - "2.0" # An invalid one (for testing validation)
-    ```

-3.  **Run the Generator**: That's it!
-The next time you run `python main.py`, the `PatternRegistry` will automatically discover, load, and start using your new pattern in the generation process.
+The script will generate a `training_dataset.jsonl` file in your project root.

+## Contributing

+This project thrives on community contributions to the pattern library.
+If you have an idea for a pattern that teaches a valuable Python or ML concept, we encourage you to contribute.

+Please see our `CONTRIBUTING.md` file for a detailed guide on how to author and submit a new pattern.
+The core philosophy is that **every pattern is a lesson**, and it must be self-contained, runnable, and include its own validation tests.

 ## License